RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0.5 0.5`
 * `text` - type: STRING
     - A string literal to display.
+* `systemdata` - type: STRING
+    - This translates to some system data including values defined in es_systems.xml as well as some statistics.
+If an invalid systemdata field is defined, it will be printed as a string literal.
+This property can only be used in the `system` view.
+    - Valid values:
+    - `name` - Short system name as defined in es_systems.xml.
+    - `fullname` - Full system name as defined in es_systems.xml.
+    - `gamecount` - Number of games available for the system.
+Number of favorites are printed inside brackets if applicable.
+    - `gamecount_games` - Number of games available for the system.
+Does not print the favorites count.
+    - `gamecount_favorites` - Number of favorite games for the system, may be blank if favorites are not applicable.
 * `metadata` - type: STRING
     - This translates to the metadata values that are available for the game.
 If an invalid metadata field is defined, it will be printed as a string literal.
-    - Possible values for the system view:
-    - `sy_name` - Short system name as defined in es_systems.xml.
-    - `sy_fullname` - Full system name as defined in es_systems.xml.
-    - `sy_gamecount` - Number of games available for the system.
-Number of favorites are printed inside brackets if applicable.
-    - `sy_gamecount_games` - Number of games available for the system.
-Does not print the favorites count.
-    - `sy_gamecount_favorites` - Number of favorite games for the system, may be blank if favorites are not applicable.
-    - Possible values for the gamelist view:
+This property can only be used in the `gamelist` view.
+     - Valid values:
-    - `md_name` - Game name.
+    - `name` - Game name.
-    - `md_description` - Game description.
+    - `description` - Game description.
 Should be combined with the `container` property in most cases.
-    - `md_rating` - The numerical representation of the game rating, for example `3` or `4.5`.
+    - `rating` - The numerical representation of the game rating, for example `3` or `4.5`.
-    - `md_developer` - Developer.
+    - `developer` - Developer.
-    - `md_publisher` - Publisher.
+    - `publisher` - Publisher.
-    - `md_genre` - Genre.
+    - `genre` - Genre.
-    - `md_players` - The number of players.
+    - `players` - The number of players.
-    - `md_favorite` - Whether the game is a favorite.
-Will be printed as either `Yes` or `No`.
+    - `favorite` - Whether the game is a favorite.
+Will be printed as either `yes` or `no`.
-    - `md_completed` - Whether the game has been completed.
-Will be printed as either `Yes` or `No`.
+    - `completed` - Whether the game has been completed.
+Will be printed as either `yes` or `no`.
-    - `md_kidgame` - Whether the game is suitable for children.
-Will be printed as either `Yes` or `No`.
+    - `kidgame` - Whether the game is suitable for children.
+Will be printed as either `yes` or `no`.
-    - `md_broken` - Whether the game is broken/not working.
-Will be printed as either `Yes` or `No`.
+    - `broken` - Whether the game is broken/not working.
+Will be printed as either `yes` or `no`.
-    - `md_playcount` - How many times the game has been played.
+    - `playcount` - How many times the game has been played.
-    - `md_controller` - The controller for the game.
+    - `controller` - The controller for the game.
 Will be blank if none has been selected.
-    - `md_altemulator` - The alternative emulator for the game.
+    - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
-Only available for the gamelist view.
+Only available for the `gamelist` view.
 * `containerScrollSpeed` - type: FLOAT
     - A base speed is automatically calculated based on the container and font sizes, so this property applies relative to the auto-calculated value.
     - Minimum value is `0.1` and maximum value is `10`